Ballast Nedam

 Ballast Nedam is a Dutch-based construction and engineering company headquartered in Nieuwegein.
-The company resulted from a merger between Amsterdamse Ballast Maatschappij and Nederlandse Aannemingsmaatschappij.
+The company resulted from the 1969 merger between Amsterdamse Ballast Maatschappij, founded in 1877, and Nederlandse Aannemingsmaatschappij, founded in 1917.
+Since 2015, the company has been owned by Renaissance Construction, a unit of Turkish conglomerate Rönesans Holding.

 History

-As the name might suggest, Ballast Nedam has its origins in the convergence of two separate lines of business.

 Ballast

-The existence of the Amsterdamsche Ballast Maatschappij can be attributed to the North Sea Canal (Noordzeekanaal).
-Its original operations back in 1877 were simplicity itself: empty merchant ships going to sea obtained dune sand as ballast.
-In later years, the company also applied itself to dredging.
+The existence of the Amsterdamsche Ballast Maatschappij can be attributed to the North Sea Canal (Noordzeekanaal), whose original operations began in 1877.
+Empty merchant ships going to sea obtained dune sand as ballast.
+In later years, the company also undertook dredging work.
 In the first decade of the 20th century, the company began to grow under the direction of Charles de Vilder, a paver and roadworker based in Amsterdam.
 Ballast evolved from a sand supplier to a construction firm, and from 1928 onwards, also operated as a concrete manufacturer.
 The introduction of the first labour-saving excavator in 1927 marked the automation of sand extraction.
 After the war, Ballast focused increasingly on dredging operations – and later, on civil engineering works too – abroad.
 The firm established its reputation within Dutch borders with the construction of the Afsluitdijk (Closure-dike) (1932) and the Velser tunnels (1957).

 Nedam

 H.F.
 Boersma set up in business as a contractor in Den Haag from 1899 onwards.
 He began with the construction of villas and country houses, but earned his reputation through the construction of the Peace Palace (Vredespaleis) (1913).
-In 1917, Boersma founded the company Ned.
-Aannemingsmaatschappij N.V.
+In 1917, Boersma founded the company Nederlandse Aannemingsmaatschappij.
 The building activities went so well that by 1921 he had already begun to establish a building company in what was known at the time as the Dutch East Indies.
 Nedam became more widely known through the construction of the Hague Convention Bureau (Congresgebouw), the former Bijenkorf department store in Rotterdam, and the Nederlandse Handels Maatschappij (Netherlands Trading Company) headquarters in Amsterdam, known as the Bazel building.